mimove/EDEM2425/aws_setup/end2end/README.md

 From the MVP, the sky is the limit.
 You can Dockerize it, create an API, a UI to interact with the prouduct.
 You could even try to deploy it using microk8s in a virtual machine.

 Initial user stories have been created for you.
-You can find them in the [following link](https://mimove14.atlassian.net/jira/software/projects/SCRUM/boards/1/backlog?atlOrigin=eyJpIjoiNDZmNDQ0MDk1OTg5NDI2MjlhNWEyYTIxNzU0NzAyZjAiLCJwIjoiaiJ9), after creating a Jira Account
+You can find them in the [following link](https://trello.com/invite/b/6829f2faf4b11236386a42dc/ATTIb892baeadcfa70247901fbb24b5d9349063D636B/basic-board), after creating a Trello Account